Miriam Kastner: Career

+Academic roles

-Along with being a professor, Kastner has served many roles at Scripps Institution of Oceanography including Chair and Vice Chair of the faculty, Associate Director and Director in the Geosciences Research Division, Chair of Academic Senate Committee on Research, as well as Curricular Group Coordinator of Geological Sciences.
+Along with being a professor, Kastner has served many roles at Scripps Institution of Oceanography, including chair and vice chair of the faculty, associate director and director in the geosciences research division, chair of Academic Senate Committee on Research, as well as curricular group coordinator of geological sciences.
 From 2003 to 2005, she served on the National Research Council's Ocean Studies Board.
-As a female in a once primarily male dominated profession, Kastner expressed that it was difficult to garner support from science related funding agencies.
-She was glad to see recent improvement on the increase of women pursuing science related degrees, however she believes there's still room for improvement, despite roughly 50% of women being in a science program, but only approximately 20% are field researchers in the institutes.
+As a female in a once male dominated profession, Kastner expressed that it was difficult to garner support from science-related funding agencies.
+She was glad to see recent improvement on the increase of women pursuing science related degrees, however she believes there is still room for improvement, despite roughly 50% of women being in a science program, but only approximately 20% are field researchers in the institutes.
 Young women should have more confidence when applying for field research positions, as support for women in the sciences has improved drastically in comparison to her earlier years.